Q: How do I register for the Food Engineering ITB?

 Q: Why can’t I find Food Engineering on the SNMPTN, SBMPTN, and Seleksi Mandiri ITB registration pages?

-ITB implements Tahap Persiapan Bersama (TPB) system.
-In this system, first year students are still members of the faculty and will only be placed in the department in the second year, except for prospective students who choose the Specialization route (Peminatan).
-Therefore, prospective students who are interested in the Food Engineering study program are required to register at the Faculty of Industrial Technology (FTI) Jatinangor Campus.
+ITB implements the Joint Preparation Phase (TPB) system.
+In this system, first semester students are still part of the faculty and will only be placed in study programs in the second semester.
+Therefore, prospective students who are interested in the Food Engineering study program are required to register with the Fakultas Teknologi Industri (FTI) Sistem & Proses.

-Q: What is the mechanism for selecting majors in the second year of study?
+Q: What is the mechanism for selecting majors in the second semester of study?

 Q: Are Food Engineering and Food Technology different?

-Food Engineering is more focused on designing new processes and technologies for industrial-scale food processing and improving existing food production processes to be more efficient.
-Food Technology is broader and includes food science (food safety, nutrition, food product design and formulation) and food processing, but not as deep as what is learned in Food Engineering.
-However, the Food Engineering curriculum also includes the basics of food science as a basis for studying food processing processes.
-Thus, it can be concluded that Food Engineering as a branch of engineering science is different from Food Technology because the focus of study is more centered on designing factory-scale food production processes from raw materials to semi-finished products or ready-to-eat food products, which are efficient in terms of energy and raw materials usage, and without destroying the nutritional content of the ingredients.
+Food Engineering focuses more on designing new processes and technologies for industrial-scale food processing and improving existing food production processes to make them more efficient.
+Food Technology is broader and includes food science (food safety, nutrition, food product design and formulation) and food processing processes, but not as deeply as those studied in Food Engineering.
+However, the Food Engineering curriculum also includes the basics of food science as a foundation for studying food processing processes.
+Thus, it can be concluded that Food Engineering as a branch of engineering is different from Food Technology because the focus of learning is more centered on designing factory-scale food production processes from raw materials to semi-finished products or ready-to-eat food products, through processes that are efficient in terms of energy and raw material consumption, and without damaging the nutritional content of the ingredients.

 Q: What knowledge do I need to prepare since high school (SMA) if I am interested in studying Food Engineering?